nishantrayan/slider/README.md

 # slider
-to make everything easy for you
+to make everything easy for you.